-The seal comprises two parts enclosed within a blue circular band.
+The seal is composed of two parts enclosed within a blue circular band.

 The upper half includes Numen Flumenque and the Loyola family's coat of arms to honor St. Ignatius of Loyola, founder of the Society of Jesus.
 The gold and red diagonal bands honor seven heroes from the House of Onaz, the maternal side of Ignatius' lineage that distinguished itself in battle.
 The wolves symbolize the generosity of the House of Loyola: Even the wolves found something in the kettle on which to feast.

 The lower half depicts Rev. Jacques Marquette, S.J., the 17th-century Jesuit missionary and explorer for whom the university is named.
 He lived among various Great Lakes tribes for nine years, seeking to win their commitment to the Gospel.
-Also depicted is an American Indian, representing the numerous native people who accompanied and guided Father Marquette on his explorations of the western Great Lakes and Mississippi River system.
+Also depicted is a Native American, representing the numerous people who accompanied and guided Father Marquette on his explorations of the western Great Lakes and Mississippi River system.